26/11/2024

 RFID tracking for automotive industry

-Here, the RFID cable tie also acts as a security measure which is more reliable and involves less effort than conventional labelling solutions.
-If the cable tie is ever cut off it cannot be reused.
+Here, any type of RFID cable tag also acts as a security measure which is more reliable and involves less effort than conventional labelling solutions

-The authenticity of the information on the RFID cable tie as product labelling is therefore guaranteed.
+The authenticity of the information on the RFID transponder is therefore guaranteed.
 This means, for example, you can very accurately trace which employee installed which component with which properties in which factory on which day.

 Our products for smart RFID tracking

-RFID tracking for inventory management: All HellermannTyton RFID products can be used for securing, serialisation, tracking and identification of products in the areas of resource management, electrical inspection, inventory, distribution and rental services as well as for easy management of maintenance and repair routines.
+All HellermannTyton RFID products can be used for securing, serialising, tracking, and identifying products across various areas, including resource management, electrical inspection, inventory, distribution, supply chain optimisation, and rental services.
+They also facilitate easy management of maintenance and repair routines.
+These innovative RFID tracking solutions are designed to meet both individual requirements and industry standards.

 Nylon cable ties with RFID chip inside